-We ask for your support of SB 545, in order to open Kansas for the large-scale capital investments and job creation that comes from hyperscale data centers.
+We ask for your support of SF 4983, in order to make Minnesota more competitive for the large-scale capital investments and job creation that comes from large-scale data centers.

 Data centers of NetChoice members Amazon, Expedia, Google, and Meta enable individuals and businesses to find information, buy and sell, navigate their world, and maintain their memories in stored communications, documents, photos, and videos.
-Moreover, data centers help keep us connected, while creating jobs and significant economic impacts in our communities, as explained in this 2-minute video:
+Moreover, data centers help keep us connected, while creating jobs and significant economic impacts in our communities, as explained in this:2-minute video:

 Americans depend on the internet to be informed, stay connected, and get their work done.

 Data centers create tech jobs, from construction teams and engineers, to technicians and facility managers.
 These investments boost the local economy, while ensuring a better online experience for Americans everywhere.

-Data centers are the essential production equipment to deliver these services, so our members are eager to see Kansas join other states trying to attract hyperscale data centers.
-However, no hyperscale data center has located in states that impose sales tax on data center equipment.
+Data centers are the essential production equipment to deliver these services, so our members are eager to see Minnesota join other states trying to attract large-scale data centers.
+However, no large-scale data center has located in states that impose sales tax on data center equipment.

-The legislation before you today (SB 545) would make a sales tax exemption available to hyperscale data centers, but only for new and extremely large facilities that invest at least \$600 million and create at least 20 new jobs at the data center.
+The legislation before you today (SF 4983) would create a new tier sales tax exemption, available only to new, large-scale data centers that invest at least \$250 million.

-Why should Kansas want to attract hyperscale data centers?
+Why should Minnesota want to attract large-scale data centers?

-Not every state has the factors that attract data center investment, especially those that already exist in Kansas, such as a deep talent pool, availability of affordable land and reliable energy, proximity to airports, and strong community partners.
-What's missing is the same tax treatment for equipment that Kansas already offers for other capital-intensive industries, like manufacturing and agriculture.
+Not every state has the factors that attract data center investment, especially those that already exist in Minnesota, such as a deep talent pool, availability of affordable land and reliable energy, proximity to airports, and strong community partners.
+What's missing is the same tax treatment and long-term certainty for equipment that Minnesota already offers for other capital-intensive industries, like manufacturing, agriculture and telecom.

-Hyperscale data centers contribute significantly to local taxes and are strong supporters of education and broadband expansion.
-The jobs created in fields like engineering, technician, electrical and construction earn competitive salaries.
+Large-scale data centers contribute significantly to local taxes and are strong supporters of education and broadband expansion.
+The jobs created in fields like engineering, technicians, electrical and construction trades earn competitive salaries.